How to Use ACRIS to Grow Your Real Estate Business

 Real estate professionals use ACRIS in many ways because it helps them conduct business.

-It can give them access to most of the records filed against New York City properties.
+It can give them access to most records filed against New York City properties.

-It can even give them the ability to search for land records against co-ops, which can be helpful in confirming early if there are any outstanding liens against a unit.
+It can even allow them to search for land records against co-ops, which can help confirm early if there are any outstanding liens against a unit.

-They can also use ACRIS to determine a property’s tax block and lot (as described here), find property deeds, mortgages and UCC financing statements, and identify easements or restrictions on the use of a property.
+They can also use ACRIS to determine a property's tax block and lot (as described here), find deeds, mortgages, and UCC financing statements, and identify easements or restrictions on using a property.

 Examining the Record

-A real estate professional will use ACRIS to find out the current deed holder, the deed holder’s mailing address, the price history and sales of an apartment condo or co-op, square footage and, above all, the property ID and the type of deed that the owner holds.
+A real estate professional will use ACRIS to find out the current deed holder, the deed holder's mailing address, the price history and sales of an apartment condo or co-op, square footage, and the property ID and the type of deed the owner holds.

 NYC Property Sales Records

-When searching ACRIS by “Document Type,” a real estate broker can choose from a variety of options related to property deeds.
+When searching ACRIS by "Document Type," a real estate broker can choose from various options related to property deeds.

 If you've used filters on ACRIS, there will be options to search further to see more details on the deed.

-The detailed information will include the parties involved, parcels, sale price, and much more.
+The detailed information will include the parties involved, parcels, sale price, and more.

 Deriving Insights from Property Sales Records

-There are a number of different insights that you can gain from reviewing the sales history of real estate properties.
+There are several different insights that you can gain from reviewing the sales history of real estate properties.

-The sales history will allow you to get more detailed information on a property, its owner, and the surrounding market.
+The sales history will give you more detailed information on a property, its owner, and the surrounding market.

-For example, to estimate the current value of a commercial property, finding out the most recent sale price of the property allows you to compare it to other properties of similar characteristics that have been sold recently.
+For example, to estimate the current value of a commercial property, finding out its most recent sale price allows you to compare it to other properties of similar characteristics that have been sold recently.

 For brokers, this is the information they need.

-Moreover, just by looking at the sales records of properties gives investors and brokers the insight in which to predict whether a property is likely to be offered for sale.
+Moreover, looking at the sales records of properties gives investors and brokers the insight to predict whether a property is likely to be offered for sale.

-For example, even if the owners of a property are currently not selling, and their property is currently off-market and for a very long time, a broker can engage with the owners to see if they are actually willing to sell now.
+For example, even if the property owners are not selling, and their property is currently off-market and for a very long time, a broker can engage with the owners to see if they are willing to sell now.

-You never know, and in this way, a broker can find a new client to engage business with, something the broker may have not been able to do in the past without the right records.
+You never know, and in this way, a broker can find a new client to engage business with, something the broker may not have been able to do in the past without the correct records.

-And for real estate professionals looking to do business with new property owners, they will most definitely be interested in reviewing sales records in order to find recently sold properties.
+Real estate professionals looking to do business with new property owners will most definitely be interested in reviewing sales records to find recently sold properties.

-Identifying an owner or owners or individuals that recently purchased real estate can be a great source of leads for other business services, such as a mortgage refinancer or lender or investor.
+Identifying an owner, owners, or individuals who recently purchased real estate can be a great source of leads for other business services, such as a mortgage refinancing lender or investor.

 Identifying Red Flags

-Finding out previous sales transactions for a commercial property allows the real estate business to spot any abnormalities, like if the sales price of the property fails to line up with its market value or if the property has been sold several times in a short time span.
+Finding out previous sales transactions for a commercial property allows the real estate business to spot any abnormalities, like if the property's sales price fails to line up with its market value or if the property has been sold several times in a short time span.

 Of course, a broker, for example, will then be able to inquire why the property is always on the market.

-By identifying red flags, there may be something inherently wrong with the property and the broker is able to weed out such questionable business ventures before investing his or her time with it.
+By identifying red flags, there may be something inherently wrong with the property, and the broker can weed out such questionable business ventures before investing their time in it.

 Real Estate Comps Help Professionals Immensely